-Blepharoplasty refers to the actual procedure used to remove the excess skin.
-Blepharoplasty may be covered by insurance depending on the amount of vision which is impaired.
-A visual field test taking approximately 30 minutes is done in the office to help determine if the procedure is deemed "medically necessary" and therefore covered by insurance.
+When people refer to the term "eyelid surgery," they are often referring to Blepharoplasty, although there are several procedures that fall under the category of eyelid suergery.
+Upper eyelid blepharoplasty may be covered by insurance depending on the amount of vision which is impaired or blocked by the droopy eyelids.
+A visual field test, taking approximately 20 minutes, is done in the office to help determine if the procedure is deemed "medically necessary" and therefore covered by insurance.
 The surgery is performed at an out-patient facility close to the Victor Eyecare office.

 Trust your eyes to a fellowship trained, board certified eyelid plastic surgeon, who has performed thousands of blepharoplasty surgical procedures.

 The following are pictures of actual patients whose bilateral blepharoplasty surgery was performed by Dr. Victor.